RX8SM/RobloxMOSS/README.md

 Output of all the Roblox modules after 45 seconds upon launching the game.

 Proper error handling (Yes, there will be errors for system files as the program doesn't have sufficient permissions to access those).

-I made this for fun and it should be considered nothing serious, as this is GitHub account for fun stuff. :)